shelled snails text index | photo index

 Sisters Island, May 08

-Tiny snail shell at the tip of the foot.
+Dragging a tiny snail shell at the tip of the foot.

-St. John's Island, Aug 05
+St John's Island, Aug 05

 *Species are difficult to positively identify without close examination.